 - Exadata Cloud at Customer (ExaCC)

 Since the method uses Data Guard as the migration vehicle, this can only be only with Enterprise Edition databases.

 Personally, I like this approach because it builds on technology that most of us know already.
 Data Guard is heavily in use in most organizations.
 Although ZDM does all the heavy lifting, it is nice to know what happens underneath the hood.

 To complete the migration all you need is a regular Data Guard switchover (which ZDM also takes care of).
 A switchover operation ensures that there will be no data loss at all.
 In addition, if you have a properly configured application, it won’t experience downtime.
 Just a brown-out while the switchover takes place.

 This method has an excellent fallback possibility.
 When you switch over to the OCI database, the redo flow is reversed.
 Now, the on-prem database is a standby database, and it is kept in sync via redo from the OCI database.
-However, this option requires a license for Advanced Security Option on your on-prem system.
+For those with Advanced Security Option special attention is needed.
 Read more about it later on.

 You migrate the entire database.
 All the internals are brought to the cloud as well.
 This includes:

 - SQL Profiles